-Very often crochet or knitting patterns will recommend you the size of yarn and hook or needles you should use to make the gauge specified in your pattern.
+Very often crochet or knitting patterns will recommend the size of yarn and hook or needles you should use to make the gauge specified in your pattern.
 For example, "24 stitches and 18 rows will make 4 in x 4 in square."

-You used recommended hook and yarn, followed their exact instruction.
+You used the recommended hook and yarn, and followed their exact instructions.
 But 24 stitches and 18 rows of your swatch didn't make a 4x4 square.
 Now what?

 Look at your swatch first.
 Is it about 6x6 inches?
 Good!
 If it is not, you should make a bigger one.
 Why?
 Because the density of your pattern will never be the same at the edges and in the center of your swatch.

 Step 2.
 Put your swatch on the flat surface.
-If this is your the only project you are going to make, take a ruler and put on the swatch.
+If this is the only project you are going to make, take a ruler and put it on the swatch.
 Count the number of rows in four inches.
 Count the number of stitches in four inches.

 Step 3.
 Calculate gauge.
-What is gauge?
+What is the gauge?
 Gauge determines the correct size of your finished project.
 It is composed of two parts:

 Now it's time to move from the beginner crochet level to a real project.
 How should we use gauge to calculate the correct size of sweater, for example?

 Let's find out.
 Go to Crocheting Basics page.